 Level 3: Being the Excel beast

-The real flexibility of Better Excel Plugin shines when it comes to running your own Groovy script.
+The real flexibility of Better Excel Exporter shines when it comes to running your own Groovy script.
 This provides many options for interpreting Jira data and painting with it on the great canvas of Excel.